juseljuk/Build-a-Bot-Tutorial-with-WDG/README.md

 - Save your work and test your automation again.

 **Well done!
 Congrats finishing the exercise!
-Hope you learned the basics on how to use WDG Automation Studio.
+Hope you learned some of the basics on how to use WDG Automation Studio.
 Keep on automating 😊**

 ---
 _Author: Jukka Juselius (jukka.juselius@fi.ibm.com)_